Accuracy of the Yee FDTD Scheme for Normal Incidence of Plane Waves on Dielectric and Magnetic Interfaces: Space-time discretization and finite-differences approach

 Here, when writing the finite-difference analogue of Faraday's law, the notation for the vacuum impedance~\eqref{eq:Impedance}, the definition of the Courant number

 and the relationship between the material parameters of the vacuum with the speed of light~\eqref{eq:Light-Speed} were used.
 In addition, Equation~\eqref{eq:FDTD-Faraday-Law} is presented in such a form that it allows one to express the ``future'' values of~$H_y^{q+1/2}$, $\forall m$, if ``past'' values of~$E_z^q$ and~$H_y^{q-1/2}$ are known.
-The conditional position of the line dividing the ``past'' and ``future'' regions for node~$P_1$ is shown in Fig.~\ref{fig:Yee-Grid} by the dashed line~$\tau_1$.
+The dashed line~$\tau_1$ in Fig.~\ref{fig:Yee-Grid} marking the boundary dividing the ``past'' and ``future'' regions for node~$P_1$.